 The majority of software needs some type of testing.
 API clients can be used to help test other applications and software by sending mock HTTP requests.
 Some services offer testing within their application.
 Out of the three API clients in this article, Postman is the only one that has testing capabilities.

-Conclusion: Winner is Postman
+Conclusion: The winner is Postman

 Postman takes the testing category.
 Being able to set up automated tests in the cloud and locally can give users peace of mind during development.